If you feel threatened or unsafe

 In the app, use report controls on profiles, matches, meetups, or messages.
 For serious safety concerns, email dev@prints3d.org.

-Include the username, dog name if known, date and time, park or meetup location, what happened, and whether you already contacted emergency services.
+Username, dog name if known, date and time, selected park, what happened, and whether immediate help was contacted.

-Dog Meetup may review reports, remove content, restrict accounts, suspend accounts, preserve records where legally required, or report serious matters to appropriate authorities.
+Review reports, remove content, restrict accounts, suspend accounts, preserve legal records, or escalate serious matters.

 - Child Safety Standards - CSAE/CSAM standards and child safety contact.